 Consider the Ontario regulation that requires that 50% of the wine on display at a grocery store be either (i) “quality assurance wine,” (ii) “produced at a small winery,” or (3) from a country that produces, overall, “less than 150 million litres of wine annually from grapes grown in that country.”
 Unlike a British Columbia regulation named by both Australia and the United States in their recent complains, which required that imported wines sold in grocery stores be sold in “a store within the store” yet permitted domestically produced wines to be sold on grocery store shelves, this Ontario regulation is facially origin-neutral.
 However, under the Appellate Body’s current approach, this makes little difference.
 Both regulations violate Art.
 III:4 by failing to provide “effective equality of opportunities for imported products to compete with like domestic products.”

-All Canadian wine is produced by “small wineries”—that is, wineries that sold less than 200,000 liters of wine in the most recent period for which data is available.
-Indeed, Canada produces just under 150,000 liters of wine, whereas Australia—along with the other twenty countries that produce more wine than Canada—exceeds the specified limit.
+Almost all Canadian wine is produced by “small wineries”—that is, wineries that sold less than 200,000 liters of wine in the most recent period for which data is available.
+Indeed, Canada produces just under 150,000,000 liters of wine, whereas Australia—along with the other twenty countries that produce more wine than Canada—exceeds the specified limit.
 Finally, “quality assurance wine” is, by definition, wine “made from 100% fresh Ontario grown grapes.”

 Now, in order to demonstrate an Art.
 III:4 violation, one must establish three elements.
 An Art.
 III:4 violation occurs if there are (a) “like products” (some foreign, some domestic) and (b) a law affecting the internal sale, purchase, transportation, distribution, or use of the products that provides (c) less-favorable treatment to the imported products.
 With respect to the Ontario regulation, the crucial issue is (c).
 (No doubt, imported wines and domestic wines are “like products,” that is, have a substantial competitive relationship.)